QuestionnaireAnswer the following questions:

 There is no doubt that for many, making income meet outgoings is getting increasingly difficult.

-With well-publicised above-inflation increases in basics such as rent and utilities, it is even more important to make savings where you can.
+With well-publicised well above-inflation increases in basics such as rent and utilities, it is even more important to make savings where you can.
 It is quite likely that post-covid, we will see some additional strains to our finances.

 Thousands of us are still paying too much for our goods and services.
 The good news is that there are some great deals to be had.
 The RCN’s RCNXtra scheme can help with money-saving ideas.